plotly/orca/README.md

 ### Pixel Comparisons

-Similar to the current plotly.js pixel comparison runner, but as a standalone version that our R, Python, Julia libraries could use too for testing purposes.
+This is similar to the current plotly.js pixel comparison runner, but as a standalone version that our R, Python, and Julia libraries could also use for testing purposes.

 ## Other Useful Links